-The most efficient way to bag all 35 Classic Catskills High Peaks is to do as many of them in groups as possible.
+The most efficient way to climb the Catskills High Peaks is to do as many of them in groups as possible.
 These lists of pairs and triplets combine the Catskills in their most common groupings.
 Minimize your travel.
 Maximize your peak-bagging!

 A stunning hike up Bear Hole Brook to the exceptionally steep Van Wyck.
 Two bear holes.
 Two plane wrecks.
 Two talus fields.
 One of the most memorable Catskills views I’ve seen.
 This is a very difficult route.
 Best tackled in a group with experienced, knowledgable hikers.